datacontroller/docs.datacontroller.io/docs/dynamic-cell-dropdown.md

 ---
 layout: article
-title: Dynamic Cell Selects
+title: Dynamic Cell Dropdown
 description: Configure SAS programs to determine exactly which values can appear within which cells in your Data Controller table!
 og_image:  img/cell_validation1.png
 ---

-# Dynamic Cell Selects
+# Dynamic Cell Dropdown

 This is a simple, but incredibly powerful feature!
 Configure a SAS process to run when clicking a particular cell.
 Data Controller will send the *row* to SAS, and your SAS program can use the values in the row determine a *column* of values to send back - which will be used in the frontend selectbox.